Neuralink: Fast LLM Inference on Smartphones with Neuron Co-Activation Linking: Online Continuity-Centric Processing

-It is natural to store the neurons that are most frequently activated in DRAM to reduce the redundant data transfer between flash and DRAM.
-However, directly applying the existing cache policy is inefficient, since all these policies are performed at the level of neuron individuals, which ignores the co-activation pattern and neuron placement in flash.
-Therefore, we added a layer of access management to the existing cache to achieve linkage with Access Collapse and further improve system efficiency.
-For example, neurons A, B, C, and D are stored together and often co-activate together, but if B is hotter than others, B has a higher probability of being cached, which may cause discontinuous read operations.
-A further idea is that cache the neurons stored continuously in the flash together to reduce the occurrence of the above situation, but this will take up lots of cache space at once, which is not worth the loss.
+It is natural to store the neurons that are most frequently activated in DRAM to reduce the redundant data transfer between flash memory and DRAM.
+However, directly applying existing cache policies is inefficient in \Neuralink{}, as these policies typically operate at the level of individual neurons, disregarding both neuron co-activation patterns and the optimized placement in flash memory.
+For example, suppose neurons $n_1$, $n_2$, $n_3$, and $n_4$ are stored together and often co-activate.
+If $n_2$ is more frequently activated than the others, it will have a higher probability of being cached, leading to discontinuous fragments in flash memory.
+A potential solution is to cache the neurons that are stored continuously in flash memory together, reducing the likelihood of this situation.
+However, this approach would occupy a large portion of DRAM, making it impractical for smartphones.

-In \Neuralink{}, activated neurons are divided into two categories, sporadic neurons and continuous segments.
-Sporadic neurons, as its name, refer to those neurons being co-activated with few surrounding neurons.
-Continuous segments consist of a series of neurons that are activated together in succession.
-For sporadic neurons, \Neuralink{} cache them as usual.
-But \Neuralink{} cache these continuous segments with a lower probability than sporadic neurons.
-This is mainly because, first of all, caching continuous segments requires more memory resources and brings more limited benefits.
-If some neurons in these continuous segments are evicted and some remain in the cache, this will lead to discontinuous reads on the flash.
-Although the waste of IOPS is alleviated by Access Collapse, DRAM resources are wasted.
-Our cache policy also cooperates well with the state-of-the-art cache design.
-Since we only control the caching admitting policy, yet leave the other unchanged.
+To address this, we introduce an additional layer of access management to the existing cache policies, requiring minimal modification while improving overall efficiency.
+In \Neuralink{}, activated neurons are divided into two categories: outlier neurons and continuous segments.
+Outlier neurons, as the name suggests, are those neurons being co-activated with only a few surrounding neurons.
+In contrast, continuous segments consist of a series of neurons that are activated together in succession.
+Considering both resource usage and efficiency enhancement, \Neuralink{} devises different strategies for the two categories of neurons.
+For outlier neurons, \Neuralink{} caches them as usual.
+However, continuous segments are cached with a lower probability compared to outlier neurons.
+This is primarily because caching continuous segments requires more memory resources and provides less efficiency enhancement (already benefit from continuous access).
+Furthermore, if some neurons in these segments are evicted while others remain in the cache, it will lead to discontinuous reads in flash memory.
+Although the waste of IOPS can be alleviated by access collapse, this still results in wasted DRAM resources.
+Our cache policy works seamlessly with state-of-the-art cache designs, as we only control the caching admitting policy while leaving the rest unchanged.